dnesting/dnesting/resume.md

 ### US Office of Personnel Management, 2019-2021

-**Deputy Chief Information Officer**
+**Deputy Chief Information Officer (Term SES)**

 - Managed a ~750-person federal CIO organization with a $100M/year budget
+- Built OPM's first Digital Service team, from PD design through hiring and onboarding.
 - Led a mainframe modernization activity to improve OPM's resiliency against single points of failure
 - Introduced modern collaboration tools, such as Zoom and Slack, to prepare the agency for extended COVID-19 telework
 - Advised the CIO on security, risk, modern practices, resiliency, and engineering
 - Led a deep dive into call center issues resulting in disasterous customer experience.
 Built a fully-functional, call-accepting reproduction of the call center using cloud tools in about 3 hours to disprove the belief that this was a multi-year level of effort
 - One time I had to build a Prometheus-based monitoring system in Go in order to effectively troubleshoot a problem for which we had no visibility
-- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked, wrote an entirely new system in Go to allow users to access their data and extract records for archival
+- One time I had to reverse engineer the agency's correspondence tracking system because it finally died and nobody knew how it worked, wrote an entirely new stop-gap system in Go to allow users to access their data and extract records for archival

 ### US Digital Service, The White House (OMB), 2014-2019

-**Director of Engineering** from 2017-2019:
+**Director of Engineering (GS-15)** from 2017-2019:

 - Mentored a community of ~50 SREs, SWEs, and Data Engineers, supervising work assuments for 25
 - Represented engineering and IT to agency and White House leadership, including to Cabinet officials
 - Recruiting, speaking at round tables and conferences
-- Helped build the engineering hiring process
+- Co-designed the USDS engineering hiring pipeline

-**Site Reliability and Security Engineer** from 2014-2019.
+**Site Reliability and Security Engineer (GS-15)** from 2014-2019.
 Projects included:

-- Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
+- Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, DOJ, and other agencies
+- Database incident response with the Army
 - Security Engineering, performing code reviews, advice on prioritization and mitigation.
 - One time I wrote a Go-based ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
 - Various projects, researching and advising on security threats and capabilities of nation-state adversaries in classified and unclassified contexts